Action of the mapping class group on character varieties and Higgs bundles: Introduction

 \section{Introduction}

-Let $S$ be a compact oriented surface of genus greater than one, and $G$ be a real reductive Lie group.
+Let $S$ be a compact oriented surface of genus greater than one, and $G$ be a real connected semisimple Lie group.
 Consider the moduli space of representations or character variety $\calR(S,G)$ defined as the space of reductive representations of the fundamental group of $S$ in $G$ modulo conjugation by elements of $G$.
-These are very important varieties that play a central role in geometry, topology, Teichm\"uller theory and theoretical physics.
+These are very important varieties that play a central role in geometry, topology, higher Teichm\"uller theory and theoretical physics (see \cite{garcia-prada} for a survey).
 A fundamental problem is that of understanding the action of the mapping class group or modular group of the surface $\Mod(S)$ in $\calR(S,G)$.
-In this paper, we consider the action of a finite subgroup $\Gamma$ of the orientation preserving subgroup $\Mod^+(S) \subset \Mod(S)$ and give a description of the fixed-point subvariety.
+In this paper, we consider the action of a finite subgroup $\Gamma$ of $\Mod(S)$ and give a description of the fixed-point subvariety.